 Immigration is complicated.
 It’s not a single issue but a thousand issues and factors mixed together, including diverse people, economics, crime, community, compassion, resentment, competition, inequality and so much more.

 There are two features in this issue that show the complexity of immigrants coming to Hawaii.
 One focuses on their local economic impact and the other uncovers two companies that bring Chinese women here to give birth so their babies will have U.S. citizenship.

 Your personal situation probably has a huge impact on how you view immigrants.
 Are you a business owner who depends on immigrants to fill positions in your company?
 Are you a wage-earner whose income has stagnated over recent decades at least partly because of the presence of cheap immigrant labor?
 Are you an employee, investor or happy client of a company founded by an immigrant?
 Are you the victim of a crime committed by an immigrant, legal or otherwise?
-(I know studies show immigrants are less likely to commit crimes than native-born Americans, but that is little solace a families that have suffered from rape, murder or other crimes by criminal immigrants.)
+(I know studies show immigrants are less likely to commit crimes than native-born Americans, but that is little solace to families that have suffered from rape, murder or other crimes by criminal immigrants.)
 Maybe you are an immigrant yourself; 1 in 5 people in Hawaii is.

 My perspective is that of both a first-generation and second-generation immigrant.
 My parents were DPs, displaced persons, the mid-20th century term for refugees.
 They were taken from their homes in Poland and forced by the Nazis to work on Austrian farms during World War II, while young German men were off fighting.